 Food, Drug & Device Law

-Imports/Exports.
 We counsel clients on the FSMA requirements for foreign supplier registration and verification requirements as well as third-party auditors and prior notice requirements.
 We serve clients in Latin America, Europe, Canada, the Caribbean, Asia, and the Middle East—with a special focus on Latin America.
 We assist clients requiring all modes of transportation for the production, sales, and distribution of goods and services across borders.
-Our lawyers have extensive experience with the intricate laws and regulations associated with import and export regulation, maritime matters, border security and cross-border transportation, including the special regulatory regimes that apply to international transportation of hazardous materials, export of dual-use goods (having both military and civilian applications), and trade in goods for which NAFTA duty reductions are claimed.
+Our lawyers have extensive experience with the intricate laws and regulations associated with import and export regulation, maritime matters, border security, and cross-border transportation, including the special regulatory regimes that apply to international transportation of hazardous materials, export of dual-use goods (having both military and civilian applications), and trade in goods for which NAFTA duty reductions are claimed.

-Brand Name Identification and Protection.
-Whether it involves trademark, copyright or Internet practice, we guard brand value by protecting clients’ intellectual property rights from infringement, misappropriation, dilution, and counterfeiting.
-We have experience with diverse products, including medical devices, packaging, patient monitoring systems, pharmaceuticals, products of genetic engineering.
+Whether it involves trademark, copyright, or internet practice, we guard brand value by protecting clients’ intellectual property rights from infringement, misappropriation, dilution, and counterfeiting.
+We have experience with diverse products, including medical devices, packaging, patient monitoring systems, pharmaceuticals, and products of genetic engineering.
 We prepare and prosecute patent applications, obtain copyright and trademark registrations, negotiate license agreements, counsel on mergers and acquisitions, and enforce intellectual property rights against infringers.
-We work in domestic markets, as well as in Central and South America, Canada, Asia and Europe.
+We work in domestic markets, as well as in Central and South America, Canada, Asia, and Europe.